Where Are Coral Reefs Usually Found

 Ocean Acidification

 In addition to rising temperatures, climate change is also causing ocean acidification.
-As the ocean absorbs carbon dioxide from the atmosphere, it becomes more acidic.
+Plus, as the ocean absorbs carbon dioxide from the atmosphere, it becomes more acidic.
 This makes it more difficult for corals to build and maintain their calcium carbonate skeletons, hindering their growth and making them more vulnerable to erosion.

 Ocean acidification is a growing concern for coral reefs, as it can weaken their structural integrity and reduce their ability to recover from disturbances such as storms and bleaching events.